- 1 kg chopped lamb neck

 - Mix the sauce ingredients and add to the potjie, then add mushrooms, baby marrows, and mini corn.
 Simmer for 10-15 minutes.

 - Enjoy with samp mielies.

 With such a long cooking time, it’s important to layer your ingredients.
 The meat, which needs the longest cooking time, should lie at the bottom of the pot, closest to the coals.
 Your vegetables should be layered above that, with the softest ones at the top.

 The secret to a flavoursome potjie is the time it takes to cook, which allows the flavours to mature.
 So, make sure you keep your coals alive, but small.
 If the pot gets too hot underneath it will burn the food.

-If you want to change things up a bit, turn this recipe into a beef goulash by simply swapping out the lamb for beef.
+Change things up a bit and turn this recipe into a beef goulash by simply swapping out the lamb for beef.